-Many professional bloggers and SEO experts have written about The SEO Framework, the Extension Manager, and our philosophy.
-Below are a few of many excerpts.
+Many professional bloggers and SEO experts have written about The SEO Framework, Extension Manager, our philosophy, and SEO strategy.
+Below are a few of the many excerpts.

 All these reviews were written voluntarily.
 We don’t do affiliate marketing, nor do we pay or nudge users to write reviews.

 WPMU DEV — Honestly speaking, when I first heard about SEO Framework I was sure I’d find a plugin that planned to cater to a few SEO basics.
 Yet, when I first installed it, I could see that I was wrong.
 The scope of the plugin is broad.
 Very broad. […] There’s clearly been a lot of work put into this plugin, but it’s not overwhelming in any way.
 The interface is very intuitive and the tab-based interface makes sure that sections that require a fair amount of parameterization are “simplified” by splitting them over multiple tabs.